-Today, the United States Secret Service employs over 6,500 people, with secret service jobs ranging from special agents to administrative professionals.
+Today, the United States Secret Service employs over 6,500 people, with these jobs ranging from special agents to administrative professionals.
 The core duties of the Secret Service are, surprisingly, still divided between the agency’s two roles: protection of the president, vice president, their families and other officials, and investigating financial crimes including counterfeit money.

-In the war against counterfeiting, Secret Service agents are now hard-pressed to keep up with advances in counterfeit technology, which makes it easier than ever to reproduce currency and extremely difficult to trace counterfeit activity.
+In the war against counterfeiting, agents are now hard-pressed to keep up with advances in counterfeit technology, which makes it easier than ever to reproduce currency and extremely difficult to trace counterfeit activity.
 Although the percentage of counterfeit U.S. money currently in exchange is considerably lower than it was in 1865, there still remains an estimated $200 million counterfeit U.S. dollars in circulation today, and those bills are often made using scanners, color copiers, and home graphics programs.
 Although a growing global economy means new international challenges for the Secret Service, they still spend a substantial amount of time and resources domestically, trying to teach business owners how to protect themselves from fraud.

 Training programs for Secret Service employees vary based on the positions within the agency.
-Once they pass extensive background checks, Secret Service agents are required to complete a number of criminal justice training sessions, including the 10-week Criminal Investigator Training Program (CITP) at the Federal Law Enforcement Training Center and the 17-week Special Agent Training Course at the Secret Service Training Academy.
-Throughout their career, Secret Service agents continue to receive advanced training and re-qualification befitting their position, as well as personal development courses such as Ethics, Interpersonal Awareness, and Practical Leadership.
+Once they pass extensive background checks, Secret Service agents are required to complete a number of criminal justice training sessions, including the 10-week Criminal Investigator Training Program (CITP) at the Federal Law Enforcement Training Center and the 17-week Special Agent Training Course at the Training Academy.
+Throughout their career, agents continue to receive advanced training and re-qualification befitting their position, as well as personal development courses such as Ethics, Interpersonal Awareness, and Practical Leadership.
 Special agents of the United States Secret Service agency must maintain a high level of physical fitness and demonstrate mental acuity at all times, as special agents’ duties include both investigation and protective services.

 Joining the Secret Service

 Of all the criminal justice jobs available through the federal government, the United States Secret Service probably has one of the most rigorous background checks available.
-Potential agents need to be able to get Top Secret security clearance before they can even be considered for a position, and this six- to nine-month long process includes everything from credit checks to neighborhood references.
-Once cleared, new agent trainees will still need to complete their training program, subject themselves to polygraph examinations and successfully pass the Treasury Enforcement Agent (TEA) exam.
+Potential agents need to be able to get Top Secret security clearance before they can even be considered for a position, and this six- to nine-month-long process includes everything from credit checks to neighborhood references.
+Once cleared, new agent trainees will still need to complete their training program, subject themselves to polygraph examinations, and successfully pass the Treasury Enforcement Agent (TEA) exam.

 The application process begins by locating a position vacancy and filling out an online application through the United States Secret Service website.
 The application requires a number of supporting documents, including transcripts and military history, if applicable.